 Price: 300 PHP (6 USD)

-Are you looking for a Filipino beef dish?
+Are you looking for the best Pinoy food that is a beef dish?
 This light soup, called Bulalo, made of fresh Batangas beef, will satisfy your craving.
 Native to the southern region of Luzon, this savory specialty also features beef marrow and shanks.
 Slow cooked, in a long, low boil, it is highly recommended for all foodies.

 Mahogany Market Eateries